timskillman/Blend2DUI/README.md

    - Rectangle containers with borders, rounded borders and clipping
    - Pre-defined string styles like CSS but simpler
    - Full support of Blend2D functionality

+## Future Development

+More widgets such as a colour picker, lists, grid layouts, menu bar, button arrays, floating popups and panels.
+I also hope to develop a GUI designer for creating windows and panels that will auto-generate the C++ code or pure text layouts.

 ## Notes For Contributors

 - Keep reusable UI code in `Blend2DUI/include` and `Blend2DUI/src`.